vincetiu8/covid-tower-defense/README.md

 ### Making a Map
 To make a map, the first thing you need to do is download Tiled, which is an editor that lets you easily create tile maps.
-Once you've downloaded it, the next thing you need is a tileset.
-You can make a new one based on an image file, or just use an existing tileset.

-The next thing to do is to decide on what part of the body the map will be based on.
+You can download it from here: https://thorbjorn.itch.io/tiled Once you've downloaded it, the next thing to do is to decide on what part of the body the map will be based on.
 The following are the body parts the game currently recognizes:

 1. Mouth
 2. Esophagus